exonum/exonum-doc/src/advanced/consensus/consensus-details.md

 #### Consensus messages processing

-- We do not process the message if it belongs to a future round or height.
+- Do not process the message if it belongs to a future round or height.
 In this case, if the message refers to the height `current_height + 1`, the message is added to the `queued` queue.
 If the message is related to the future height and includes updated information about the